haskell/cabal/Cabal/doc/developing-packages.rst

 .. rubric:: Footnotes

+.. [#old-style-build-tool-depends]

-.. [#old-style-build-tool-depends] Some packages (ab)use :pkg-field:`build-depends` on old-style builds, but this has a few major drawbacks:
+  Some packages (ab)use :pkg-field:`build-depends` on old-style builds, but this has a few major drawbacks:

-                                   - using Nix-style builds it's considered an error if you depend on a exe-only package via build-depends: the solver will refuse it
+    - using Nix-style builds it's considered an error if you depend on a exe-only package via build-depends: the solver will refuse it.

-                                   - it may or may not place the executable on $PATH
+    - it may or may not place the executable on $PATH.

-                                   - it does not ensure correct version of the package is installed, you might end up overwriting versions with each other
+    - it does not ensure the correct version of the package is installed, so you might end up overwriting versions with each other.